What you should and shouldn’t do when setting dirt bike sag

 The do’s of adjusting dirt bike sag:

-- Always check rider sag with you on your bike so the the correct sag is set for your weight and preferred riding position.
+- Always check rider sag with you on your bike in your full riding gear so the the correct sag is set for your weight and preferred riding position.

 - Bounce on the bike before you measure its sag to loosen up any stiction.
 In other words, you are loosening up the suspension to move normally, as your bike might have been standing for a few days so the shock needs to be freed up.